jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 2.4.2

+- Added the Word Wrap switch button on Tool Window.
+- Added the feature to automatically remove early chat messages from conversation history when the context limit has reached.

 ### 2.4.1

 - Fixed a bug introduced in the last release when trying to use the Turbo Chat Window.
 The bug is related to the creation of the file to store the chat history.